There are several ways to view risk and its implications for investors.

 (4) See Keynes’s A Treatise On Probability and Knight’s Risk, Uncertainty, And Profit.

-(5) This is something Kenneth Arrow emphasised in his paper Alternative approaches to the theory of choice in risk-taking situations in 1951.
+(5) See Kenneth Arrow Alternative approaches to the theory of choice in risk-taking situations.